Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 ```smalltalk
 Feature require: 'UI-Tools'.
 ```
-Once you have done this, you cag open the World Menu and get a New Morph.
+Once you have done this, you can open the World Menu and get a New Morph.

 If you then command-click on this Morph, you see the construction handles.